-The Fund seeks to track changes, whether positive or negative, in the level of the DBIQ Optimum Yield Crude Oil Index Excess ReturnTM (the "DBIQ-OY CL ERTM", or the "Index") over time, plus the excess, if any, of the Fund's interest income from its holdings of United States Treasury Obligations and dividends from its holdings in money market mutual funds (affiliated or otherwise) over the expenses of the Fund.
+The Fund seeks to track changes, whether positive or negative, in the level of the DBIQ Optimum Yield Industrial Metals Index Excess ReturnTM (the "Index") over time, plus the excess, if any, of the Fund's interest income from its holdings of United States Treasury Obligations and dividends from its holdings in money market mutual funds (affiliated or otherwise) over the expenses of the Fund.
 For the avoidance of doubt, the Fund invests in futures contracts in an attempt to track the Index.
 The Fund may hold United States Treasury Obligations and money market mutual funds (affiliated or otherwise) for margin and/or cash management purposes.

-The Index is intended to reflect the change in market value of the crude oil sector.
-The single commodity comprising the Index is Light Sweet Crude Oil (WTI) (the "Index Commodity").
+The Index is intended to reflect the change in market value of the base metals sector.
+The commodities comprising the Index are aluminum, zinc and copper-Grade A (each an "Index Commodity", and collectively, the "Index Commodities").

-The Commodity Futures Trading Commission (the "CFTC") and/or commodity exchanges, as applicable, impose position limits on market participants trading in the commodity included in the Index.
-The Index is comprised of futures contracts on the Index Commodity that expire in a specific month and trade on a specific exchange (the "Index Contracts").
-If the Managing Owner determines in its commercially reasonable judgment that it has become impracticable or inefficient for any reason for the Fund to gain full or partial exposure to the Index Commodity by investing in the Index Contract, the Fund may invest in (i) a futures contract referencing the Index Commodity other than the Index Contract or, in the alternative, invest in (ii) other futures contracts not based on the Index Commodity ((i) and (ii) collectively, the "Alternative Futures Contracts") if, in the commercially reasonable judgment of the Managing Owner, such Alternative Futures Contracts tend to exhibit trading prices that correlate with the Index Commodity.
+The Index Commodities are currently trading on the London Metals Exchange (the "LME").
+Although the LME does not currently impose position limits on the Index Commodities, the LME may in the future impose position limits on market participants trading in certain commodities included in the Index.
+Further, in the event the Fund invests in alternative commodity futures contracts as described below, that trade on a U.S. exchange, the Commodity Futures Trading Commission (the "CFTC") and commodity exchanges may impose position limits on market participants trading in the commodities futures contracts included in the Index.
+The Index is comprised of commodity futures contracts on the Index Commodities that expire in a specific month and trade on a specific exchange (the "Index Contracts").
+As disclosed in the Prospectus, if the Managing Owner determines in its commercially reasonable judgment that it has become impracticable or inefficient for any reason for the Fund to gain full or partial exposure to any Index Commodity by investing in a specific Index Contract, the Fund may invest in a commodities futures contract referencing the particular Index Commodity other than the Index Contract or, in the alternative, invest in other commodities futures contracts not based on the particular Index Commodity if, in the commercially reasonable judgment of the Managing Owner, such commodities futures contracts tend to exhibit trading prices that correlate with such Index Commodity.